-^{}Compliance with Fecal Coliform / E. Coli MCL is determined upon additional repeat testing.
+\Compliance with Fecal Coliform / E. Coli MCL is determined upon additional repeat testing.

-Total Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
+Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used to indicate that other, potentially harmful bacteria may be present.
+Your water source is tested monthly and has been found to be free of these contaminants.

 Lead & Copper Date(s) Collected 90 th Percentile of Sample Action Level MCLG # of Sites sampled # of Sites Above Action Level Exceeds Action Level?
-Possible Source of Contamination Lead (ppb) 2016 1 15 0 5 0 No Corrosion of household plumbing systems Copper (ppm) 0.17 1.3 1.3 No Corrosion of household plumbing systems
+Possible Source of Contamination Lead (ppb) 2019 2.5 15 0 5 0 No Corrosion of household plumbing systems Copper (ppm) 0.1225 1.3 1.3 No Corrosion of household plumbing systems